Introduction:

 APPLICABLE RACES

-The First Three pool is operated in races with 4 or more declared runners unless otherwise stated.
+The Trifecta pool is operated in races with three or more declared runners unless otherwise stated.

 PLACING BETS